n7-sehgalr/wearable-mlee/README.md

 <li> Remove EIT loops for drive and sensing electrodes to replace with single pair of drive electrodes and single pair of sensing electrodes. </li>
 <li> Change g_iSamples_per_cycle to 3, to correspond to an excitation frequency of 83kHz.
 This is the closest possible with integer samples per cycle to the frequency used by Physioflow Lab. </li>
 <li> Corrected the g_iTarget_period_us to correspond correctly to the conversion from seconds to microseconds.</li>
+<li> Changed the gain to ~3.95 instead of 1000 in original by setting - g_iInputGainResistor1_ohms and g_iInputGainResistor2_ohms to 50,000</li>
+<li> Shift switch off/on of the muxes to outside the loop to avoid constant switching off/on each iteration of the loop.
+This adds a square wave component to the output if not removed.
 </ul>

 #### Pending: